-We also deal with claims over £10,000 to a maximum of £100,000 which will usually be represented by a barrister specialist in the field of law appertaining to your claim.
-Unlike the Small Claims Court the losing party in such a case will be responsible for payment of their own costs and those of the successful party at the discretion of the Court.
+We deal with claims over £10,000 to a maximum of £100,000 which will usually be represented by a barrister specialist in the field of law appertaining to your claim.
+The losing party in such a case will be responsible for payment of their own costs and those of the successful party at the discretion of the Court.
 As these costs can be relatively high, it is advisable to consult a barrister first to assess the chance of success of the claim.

 We feel it is important that at the beginning that you know if you have a reasonable chance of being successful in any claim you make or you are defending.
 Our initial assessment (although if positive cannot guarantee that you would be successful) enables us to determine any potential claims that we believe do not meet the criteria of having a reasonable chance of success so that we can inform you accordingly.